TheArkive/GDI_plus_plus_ahk2/README.md

 I've also included the `gdip_all.ahk` created by `robodesign`, with many more GDI+ functions and a few more examples.

-I have transcribed both these versions for AHK v2 a129.
-So I can't take credit for anything here.
+I have transcribed both these versions for AHK v2 beta.1, so I can't take credit for anything here.
 Those parts is not my original work.

 ========================================================================